Understanding M-CHAT Screening: A Complete Tutorial for Parents on Early Autism Detection

 • Interviews with parents to gain a comprehensive understanding of the individual's needs

-Following the evaluation, early support services become essential.
+Following the evaluation, become essential.

 By taking these steps, parents can ensure that their child receives the necessary support for a brighter future.